 Relax with family and friends in the landscaped grounds.
 Throw down a rug and enjoy a picnic - you're sitting on the site where the dam builders lived.
-Electric barbeques, drinking water, picnic tables and toilet facilities are located throughout the grounds.
-There's a children's playground at the top picnic ground, and a row of older-style picnic shelters closer to the dam walk and lake.
+Electric barbecues, drinking water, picnic tables and toilet facilities are located throughout the grounds.
+There's a row of older-style picnic shelters closer to the dam walk and lake.

 Facts & History

 Located about 100 kilometres south of Sydney, Avon Dam was the third and largest of the four dams constructed to collect water from the Illawarra Plateau.
 Created by damming the Avon River and completed in 1927, Avon Dam's main role today is to supply water to the Illawarra region.
 It is Sydney's second largest dam after Warragamba, but has a small catchment.

 Water from Nepean Dam and water transferred via Nepean Dam from the Shoalhaven can be sent to Avon to secure water for the Illawarra.

 Together, the Nepean, Avon, Cataract and Cordeaux dams also provide an additional supply of water for Sydney, via Pheasants Nest Weir, Broughtons Pass Weir and the Upper Canal.

 The Upper Nepean catchment south of Sydney is in one of the highest rainfall zones on the mid-NSW coast, and the area's rivers, located in narrow gorges, provide ideal dam sites.

 As early as 1888, two weirs were built on the Cataract and Nepean rivers to capture this rainfall as part of the Upper Nepean Scheme to help meet Sydney's growing needs.
 Tunnels, canals and aqueducts - known as the Upper Canal - diverted the water 64 kilometres to Prospect Reservoir.